sidebar hamburger menu

 If you want to use IP based licenses, run:

-You have to add IP license for that server, and it is just two letters: IP, not the actual IP.
+You have to add an IP license for that server, and it is just the two letters IP, not your actual IP address.

 By default the script will attempt 3 times to uninstall Ksplice, waiting 60 seconds in between.
 You can run it using nohup if you don't want to wait.